-Little ones rarely understand the concept of doing things on time and taking responsibility for their actions.
-Sometimes, the school bus might be waiting, and the child is happily sleeping despite you trying to wake him up a few times.
-But if this becomes a regular occurrence then it is important to guide them in the right direction to enable them to discover their independence.
-This will not only help them be disciplined but prepare them to handle the demands of adulthood.
-We should encourage the child to be independent so that s/he can recognise her or his mistakes and reach out for support in cases they are not able to address by themself.
-The happiness and satisfaction you get when you see your children accomplish a task by themselves is fantastic.
+Little ones often struggle to grasp the concept of doing things on time and taking responsibility for their actions.
+For instance, the school bus might be waiting while your child is still happily asleep despite your efforts to wake them up.
+If this becomes a regular occurrence, it’s important to guide them in the right direction to help them discover their independence.
+This will not only promote discipline but also prepare them to handle the demands of adulthood.
+Encouraging independence allows children to recognize their mistakes and seek support when needed.
+The satisfaction you feel when you see your children accomplish a task on their own is truly rewarding.

 Creating A Structure And Encouraging Discipline